Fort Frames

-Fort Frames s.r.o. is a Czech bicycle manufacturer based in Ústí nad Orlicí in Pardubický kraj.
+Fort Frames s.r.o. is a Czech bicycle manufacturer based in Ústí nad Orlicí in the Pardubice Region.

+History

 Fort Frames was founded in 1992.
-One of the founders was the four-time Czech cross-country winner Radovan Fort.
+One of the founders was the four-time Czech cross-country winner Radovan Fořt.
 Forts name was adopted for the brand of the company.
 Fort Frames is specialized in small series (5 to 100 frames per size).
 Since a high degree of automation is not economical with the small quantities, Fort still carries out many production steps by hand.